BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 On the bright side, we made a system capable of producing translations good enough for our personal reading, at a fraction of the previous cost.
 Translating books is akin to building bridges between cultures: it allows us to better understand each other.
 Looking at history, war often relies on stripping the designated enemy of their human qualities, through propaganda.
 Making translation accessible makes this process harder as we are allowed to see the world through the perspective of others.

 But now on the dark side, we used an LLM to build a pipeline leveraging another LLM, both trained on stolen data, part of it authored by human translators.
 We used the work of Daniel Huddleston to ground the style of our output without prior authorization.
-The existence of such systems are bound to make the translation market more competitive, driving translator wages down, derailing many lives in the process.
+The existence of such systems is bound to make the translation market more competitive, driving translator wages down, derailing many lives in the process.
 That's not fair, and it's already happening.

 I do not want a world where human translators are unable to live decently because their honest work no longer pays their bills when competing with LLMs.